sanjeev662/ChatGPT-Clone/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Design inspiration from OpenAI's ChatGPT interface
+- Design inspired by OpenAI's ChatGPT interface
+- Built with modern React and Next.js best practices
 - Icons provided by Lucide React
-- Syntax highlighting powered by Prism.js
-- Built with the amazing React and TypeScript ecosystem

----

-**Note**: This is a demonstration project that simulates AI responses.
-For production use, integrate with actual AI APIs like OpenAI's GPT models or other language model services.